 A failed exam can be repeated on the next possible regular date and a separate examination fee will be charged for each retest.
 See the Course Regulations (104 KByte) for further information.

-Please note we do not provide computers or laptops.
-For the entire course we kindly ask you to install the current version of the free software R (https://cran.r-project.org) and RStudio (https://www.rstudio.com/products/rstudio/download).
+Bring a laptop with you, ideally with administration rights.
+For the entire course, we kindly ask you to install the current version of the free software R (https://cran.r-project.org) and RStudio (https://www.rstudio.com/products/rstudio/download).

-If you do not have administration rights on your laptop (often the case in company laptops), you should also make sure that you can install R packages on your laptop (for example, with the R command install.packages ("mlr")).
-We will provide Internet access for all participants via BayernWLAN, please make sure that you can access free WIFI hotspots as you may need internet access for some lectures (e.g. for solving quizzes).
+If you do not have administration rights on your laptop (often the case in company laptops), you should also make sure that you can install R packages on your laptop (for example, with the R command install.packages ("mlr3verse")).
+We will provide Internet access for all participants via BayernWLAN, please make sure that you can access free WIFI hotspots as you may need Internet access for some lectures (e.g. for solving quizzes).
 In case the course is held as an online live course, we kindly ask you to use a PC or laptop with a camera and microphone function and to make sure that you are able to participate via the conferencing tool ZOOM.

 Is there any relevant literature?